LambdaSharp/ServerlessApi-Challenge/README.md

 ### Add create function configuration
 * Under the `functions` section add a new definition for the create function.
-* Set the handler to point to the create function
+* Set the handler to point to the "create" function: `Assembly::Namespace.ClassName::MethodName`
 * Set the http method to `post`
 * The path should be `item`